mgmontenegrocal/mgmontenegrocal.github.io/content/authors/admin/_index.md

 ​I am an Economist at the Bank of England, working in the Monetary Policy Strategy Divison.
 I recently completed my Ph.D. in Economics at the University of Glasgow.

+Note: All views expressed on this site are my own and do not necessarily reflect those of the Bank of England.

 ---